remerjohnson/remerjohnson.github.io/resume.md

 **Metadata Assistant, Cornell Institute for Social and Economic Research (CISER)**
 _Summer 2011_
-As an internship, I was tasked with providing metadata for CISER's burgeoning [online data portal](http://ciser.cornell.edu/).
+As an intern, I was tasked with providing metadata for CISER's burgeoning [online data portal](http://ciser.cornell.edu/).
 Harnessing the physical codebooks on site, and reconciling to online sources like [ICPSR](http://www.icpsr.umich.edu/).
 During my short internship, I vastly increased the amount of metadata present in the repository.

 **Quality Assurance Tester, PC Games Division, THQ Inc.**
 _2006-2007_
 As a quality assurance tester for the now-defunct video games publisher THQ, I tested PC games and logged any errors in a database, taking note of local environment and steps to reproduce the bugs.
-During crunch times, I worked overtime and even doubletime in order to meet publishing deadlines.
+During 'crunch' times, I worked overtime and even doubletime in order to meet publishing deadlines.
 I was offered a permanent position, but declined in order to return to my education.

 # Education